 Conversational AI agents are attractive options for organisations seeking to automate customer support and streamline internal operations.
 But without a sound implementation strategy, the solution can end up being less than satisfactory and with considerable ambiguity about the success and future of the project.
-Here are 6 critical aspects to consider before embarking on a chatbot implementation project.
+Here are 6 critical aspects to consider before embarking on a virtual assistant implementation project.

 What is the Volume of Enquiries to Automate?

 In most conversational AI use cases, the aim is to automate conversations in order to free up resources, save time and costs and improve productivity.
 This could be the number of enquiries directed at a customer support team, the number of leads to qualify through a marketing and sales funnel or queries among internal stakeholders.
-Before proceeding with a chatbot implementation, get an estimate of the volume of such queries that can be automated.
+Before proceeding with a virtual assistant implementation, get an estimate of the volume of such queries that can be automated.
 Specifically, think about:

 - The monthly support volume